 My mom started making this midwest sausage stuffing many years ago when I was a child and it is one of the three things I still look forward to at Thanksgiving.
 (The other two are pumpkin pie with real whipped cream and pecan pie.)
 For a couple of years my mom made some other stuffing recipes and it just was not Thanksgiving for me.
 Thankfully we’re back to this one every year!

-This will also help make exceptionally tasty gravy because the flavoring from the ingredients will mix with your pan drippings for the gravy (Updated note: Caroline loves this too!
+This also helps you make exceptionally tasty gravy because the flavoring from the ingredients will mix with your pan drippings for the gravy (Updated note: Caroline loves this, too!
 LOL!)

 Midwest Sausage Stuffing

 - 3/4 cup minced onion

 - butter, melted (amount will vary – see directions)

 - 1 & 1/2 cups chopped celery (stalks and leaves)

 - 1 & 1/2 tsp crushed leaf sage